 I shall give way briefly; I thought my right hon.
 Friend might wish to respond.

-I should make it absolutely clear that no one regards al-Qaeda with greater abhorrence than me.
+I should make it absolutely clear that no one regards al-Qaeda with greater abhorrence than I do.
 The point I was making was that in this particular conflict there are some very uneasy alliances against the Houthis.